P1nkhehe/phishing-analysis-casebook/cases/03-amazonaws-credential-harvest-redirect-chain.md

 | CDN IP | `151.101.129[.]155` | — | — | Fastly CDN — legitimate shared infrastructure, not attacker-controlled |
 | urlscan.io | `aws-support-cloud[.]com` | No classification | — | Likely scanned post-suspension; domain non-resolving |

-> The Spamhaus ZEN listing on `45.74.61.10` carries higher confidence than a listing
-> on a secondary blacklist — Spamhaus is widely trusted and rarely generates
-> false positives.
-Unlike shared cloud/CDN IPs, `45.74.61.10` belongs to a small
-> dedicated hosting provider (69HOST LLC), making this hit directly attributable
-> to this specific phishing infrastructure rather than collateral from other tenants.

 ![Results of VirusTotal](../images/case03-04-virustotal-results)